Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

 \section{Bimodule invariant coming from bordered Heegaard Floer homology}

-Everything in this section is based on bordered Heegaard Floer homology theory.
-It was developed by Robert Lipshitz, Peter Ozsváth, and Dylan Thurston in \cite{LOT-main} and \cite{LOT-bim}.
-We refer to those papers for the theory of $A_\infty$ algebras, modules and bimodules, for how such objects arise in Heegaard Floer theory, and for the proofs of propositions we use along the way.
+Everything in this section is based on the bordered Heegaard Floer theory.
+It was developed by Lipshitz, Ozsváth and Thurston in~\cite{LOT-main} and~\cite{LOT-bim}.
+We refer to those papers for the theory of $A_\infty$ algebras, modules and bimodules, for how such objects arise in the Heegaard Floer theory, and for the proofs of the propositions we state and use along the way.